travigd/documentation/http-api/3.0.0/index.md

 ## Examples

-Below are examples of [writing an event](../writing-to-a-stream) to a stream, as well as reading both a [stream](../reading-streams), and an event, for more details on these check out their individual pages.
+Below are examples of [writing](../writing-to-a-stream) an event to a stream, as well as [reading](../reading-streams) both a stream, and an event, for more details on these check out their individual pages.
+All of the below example use json however by setting the correct content types then the examples would apply to xml as well.

 ### Writing an event to a stream.